 If the surgeon prefers to fix the Volkmann's fragment with screws inserted from the anterior surface, this is usually performed after the medial and lateral sides have been fixed through two separate approaches.
 The choice of fixing the medial or lateral side first may be dictated by the surgeon's preference.

 As this is a simple fracture a lag screw and neutralization plate is the most appropriate method of fixation.

 Anatomic plates are available, and their lower profile may reduce postoperative discomfort due to prominent hardware.
 As these plates use locking screws, they may provide more secure fixation in osteoporotic bone.

 Medial malleolar fractures are usually fixed with lag screws.
 If the fragment is too small or in poor quality bone, K-wires and tension band wiring may be better.

 Note on approaches

-If the direct reduction and fixation of the Volkmann's triangle is chosen, a posterolateral approach is used, both for this fragment and the fibular fracture.
+If the direct reduction and fixation of the Volkmann's fragment is chosen, a posterolateral approach is used, both for this fragment and the fibular fracture.

 The medial fragment is addressed through a medial approach.

 The lateral side is usually a simple oblique fracture, and is fixed with a lag screw and neutralization plate.